-Quimbee Bankruptcy, Restructuring, and Personal Finance Law CLE Online
+Bankruptcy, Restructuring, And Personal Finance FAQQuimbee Bankruptcy, Restructuring, and Personal Finance Law CLE Online

 If you’re looking for a simple, engaging way to learn about bankruptcy, restructuring, and personal finance law and fulfill your continuing legal education (CLE) requirements, look no further than Quimbee CLE online.

 All Quimbee CLE online courses are built from the ground up by our world-class team of attorneys and designers.
 Our goal is to create a product that will not only help you meet your CLE requirements but will actually be enjoyable.
 Sign up for a Quimbee CLE course today!

 An Overview of Bankruptcy, Restructuring, and Personal Finance Law

+Bankruptcy is largely governed by federal law, under title 11 of the U.S. Code.
 The most common forms of bankruptcy fall under one of three chapters of

 the bankruptcy code: Chapter 7 (liquidation of assets), chapter 11 (company or individual reorganizations), and chapter 13 (debt repayment).

+Bankruptcy proceedings are often long and complex.
 The goal of bankruptcy lawyers is to help their clients navigate the bankruptcy process in an efficient and effective manner.